Tool · Bitrate calculator

 Calculations assume constant bitrate (CBR).
 Variable bitrate (VBR) encoding may produce different file sizes depending on content complexity.

 More bits per second means more detail in each frame.
-This is why 4K Netflix looks sharp at 15 Mbps, while the same content at 3 Mbps would look blurry and blocky.
+4K Netflix looks sharp at ~15 Mbps; the same content at 3 Mbps looks blocky.
+Beyond a threshold the eye can't tell, which is where efficient codecs like HEVC pay off.

 The relationship is linear: double the bitrate, double the file size.
-A 10-minute video at 8 Mbps produces a 600 MB file.
-At 16 Mbps, the same video is 1.2 GB.
+A 10-minute clip at 8 Mbps is 600 MB; at 16 Mbps it's 1.2 GB.
+The trick is picking enough bitrate for your use case without paying for invisible detail.

 720p2-4 Mbps4-6 Mbps6-8 Mbps